vinayaksharmagh/IMcap/README.md

 Architecture basically consists of encoder-decoder Neural Network, where encoder extracts feature from the image and decoder interprets those features to produce sentence.

 Encoder consists of a pre-trained Inception-V3 model (minus the last Fully Connected layers) appended by a custom Fully Connected layer.
 Decoder consists of LSTM along with visual-attention.
-Visual attention helps LSTM in focussing on relevent image features for the prediction of a particular word in word sequence (sentence)
+Visual attention helps LSTM in focusing on relevant image features for the prediction of a particular word in word sequence (sentence)

-For word embeddings, a custom word2vec model was trained and it was then intersected with Google's pre-trained word2vec model.
+For word embedding, a custom word2vec model was trained and it was then intersected with Google's pre-trained word2vec model.

 Google-colab and google drive combo was used for training the model.
 Flickr30 Dataset was used for creating train and test sets.